CSE512-14W/a3-luheng-pany5/README.md

 Initially, we planned to incorporate track title information in the visualization.
 Because we couldn’t find the audio hyperlinks for song tracks, we dropped our original design of displaying song titles and playing songs, along with network exploration.
 Instead, we focused on designing a web visualization that enabled users to fully explore the interaction between artists and their tags.
 Through search, click, or move mouse over, users can rearrange the complete musician-tag network and zoom to a subgraph with their interest.

 In order to help users play with our web visualization, we placed two instruction icons on top of the musician-tag network.
-The question icon shows how to play with the visualization and some suggestions on achieving the best visual effect.
+The question icon shows how to play with the visualization and achieve the best visual effect.
 The information icon shows the dataset source.

 ### Changes between Storyboard and the Final Implementation